snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Working with the team in preparing the midterm documentation and also we developed the driver registration page with the respective fields in it.

 In the end of the Sprint, team involved in creating the ppt for the mid term presentation which incluuding the code, events, ressponses, database.
 We are preparing to present our projevct with embedded images, videos and animations.

+We as a team accomplished designing the rider registration page with all required fields and developed the key functionality like ride entry screen with ride schedules, number of available seats in particular rides, pick up and drop off locations.